Mishiranu/Dashchan/README.md

 ### Building extenions

-The source code of extensions is available in the [Dashchan Extensions](https://github.com/Mishiranu/Dashchan-Extensions) repository.
+The source code of extensions is available in [Dashchan Extensions](https://github.com/Mishiranu/Dashchan-Extensions) repository.

-The source code of the video player extension is available in the [Dashchan Webm](https://github.com/Mishiranu/Dashchan-Webm) repository.
+The source code of the video player libraries extension is available in [Dashchan Webm](https://github.com/Mishiranu/Dashchan-Webm) repository.

 ## License